免許皆伝 Menkyo Kaiden and Koryu Proliferation

 While menkyo kaiden and other titles are an accomplishment and should be admired for the recipient's individual achievement, they are also only paper validations from one individual to another.
 Certificates, including menkyo kaiden, are worth only as much as the person issuing them.
 That might seem bleak; however, my view is not that menkyo kaiden are worthless but that we have to look at a larger picture and think critically.
-Neither Menkyo, Soke nor Koryū are stamps that validate anything as good, real, or authentic.
-We should perceive these things with a clear understanding and not fall into the rhetoric that is often portrayed by many, including koryū practitioners themselves.
+Neither Menkyo, Soke, nor Koryū are stamps that validate anything as good, real, or authentic.
+We should perceive these things with a clear understanding and not fall into the rhetoric often portrayed by many, including some koryū practitioners themselves.

 Supply & Demand

 These days there is often one menkyo kaiden or very few for each ryu-ha 流派, or system.
 In koryū new dojo are not truly propagating beyond the honbu (main) dojo.
 It seems to be the norm rather than the exception.
 What I find less discussed is that it was not really like this in the Edo period of Japan's martial arts history.
 Why are classical arts shrinking compared to other arts?

 In the past, people were not always awarded scrolls and certificates commensurate with skill.
 This happens even today.
 In these older (koryū) systems, people would study within a few years of dedicated practice leave and open their training centers.
 It sometimes took five years to receive menkyo kaiden.
 People could leave the main dojo and open their own training centers even before receiving menkyo kaiden.
 This is how the arts became popular during the Edo period throughout the Kantō region and Japan itself.